wagtail/rfcs/text/089-atag-audit.md

 ##### A.2.1.1 Text Alternatives for Rendered Non-Text Content

 **Fail**.
-Wagtail renders non-text content in the following scenarios:
+Wagtail renders non-text content in nine scenarios, five of which are related to editing views and would require changes:

 - Fail: Image upload fields in the image edit/create form.
 The image’s title displays as a field next to the visuals.
 The title acts as alt text by default in Wagtail.
 This is missing a programmatic association between the title text and image.
   - Example: [Wagtail 5.1 - Editing image Boston Cream Pie](https://static-wagtail-v5-1.netlify.app/admin/images/43/)